Oil terminal: Health, safety and environment

 Maintaining health, safety and environment (HSE) requires operators of a depot to ensure that products are safely stored and handled.
 There must be no leakages (etc.) which could damage the soil or the water table.

 Fire protection is a primary consideration, especially for the more flammable products such as petrol (gasoline) and Jet A1 aviation fuel.

 Incidents

 The Buncefield incident occurred in December 2005.
 A petrol tank overflowed and spilt petrol down the outside of the tank which created a flammable fuel air mixture.
 This exploded and damaged and set fire to adjoining tanks and burnt for several days destroying much of the terminal.

+On 18 August 2024, during the Russian invasion of Ukraine, a tank farm in Proletarsk, Rostov Oblast, Russia was set ablaze by a Ukrainian Armed Forces drone strike and burned until the fire was extinguished on 2 September.

 Ownership

 The ownership of oil depots falls into three main categories: